containerbuildsystem/osbs-docs/docs/multiarch.rst

 orchestrate_build
 ~~~~~~~~~~~~~~~~~

-This plugin provides the core functionality of the orchestrator
+This existing buildstep plugin provides the core functionality of the
-build.
-It provides the following functionality:
+orchestrator build, but will need some changes for multi-platform
+builds.

 1. Look for a git repository file (``container.yaml``) and apply the
    ``platforms.only`` and ``platforms.not`` keys in it to its